Drug Rehab for Parents

 How Common Is Parental Addiction?

-In the majority of cases, children are living with a parent who abuses alcohol or has an alcohol dependency.
-In fact, per SAMHSA’s 2005 data, about 7.3 million children in the US were living with a parent who was dependent or abused alcohol while approximately 2.2 million children lived with a parent who had a drug dependency or abused illicit drugs.
+In the majority of cases, children are living with a parent who misuses alcohol or has an alcohol dependency.
+In fact, per SAMHSA’s 2005 data, about 7.3 million children in the US were living with a parent who was dependent or misused alcohol while approximately 2.2 million children lived with a parent who had a drug dependency or used illicit drugs.

 How Does Addiction Affect Children?